dotty-staging/pdbp/index.md

  - Define the `meaning` member of `trait ProgramMeaning` in `object`'s that `extend trait ProgramMeaning`.
  - Use program meanings to naturally transform program implementations.

-We refer to a program implementation that is transformed using a program meaning as a program implementation meaning.
+We refer to a program implementation that is transformed using a program meaning as a meaning program implementation.

-We refer to a main program implementation that is transformed using a program meaning as a main program implementation meaning.
+We refer to a main program implementation that is transformed using a program meaning as a main meaning program implementation.

-We refer to a meaning program of a program implementation as a meaning program implementation.
+We refer to a klesisli program implementation that is transformed using a program meaning as a kleisli meaning program implementation.

-We refer to a meaning program of a main program implementation as a main meaning program implementation.
+We refer to a main kleisli program implementation that is transformed using a program meaning as a main kleisli meaning program implementation.

 Although. since `trait ProgramMeaning` is not a type class, it is not necessary to define `implicit object`'s it is convenient to do so.

-#### UNTIL HERE

-## **`active.of.active.identity`**
+## **`active.of.active.implicits.identity.meaning`**

 The first computation meaning `implicit object` (and corresponding kleisli program meaning `implicit object`) is the identity meaning of active one defined below